paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 ## § 1139.
 Assistance to families of passengers involved in rail passenger accidents
 **(a) In General.—** As soon as practicable after being notified of a rail passenger accident within the United States involving a rail passenger carrier and resulting in a major loss of life, the Chairman of the National Transportation Safety Board shall—

-(1) designate and publicize the name and phone number of a director of family support services who shall be an employee of the Board and shall be responsible for acting as a point of contact within the Federal Government for the families of passengers involved in the accident and a liaison between the rail passenger carrier and the families; and
+(1) designate and publicize the name and telephone number of a director of family support services who shall be an employee of the Board and shall be responsible for acting as a point of contact within the Federal Government for the families of passengers involved in the accident and a liaison between the rail passenger carrier and the families; and

-(2) designate an independent nonprofit organization, with experience in disasters and post trauma 11 So in original.
-Probably should be “post-trauma”. communication with families, which shall have primary responsibility for coordinating the emotional care and support of the families of passengers involved in the accident.
+(2) designate an independent nonprofit organization, with experience in disasters and post-trauma communication with families, which shall have primary responsibility for coordinating the emotional care and support of the families of passengers involved in the accident.

 **(b) Responsibilities of the Board.—** The Board shall have primary Federal responsibility for—